satlecture/kit2024/README.md

 - For Ubuntu: `apt install libarchive-dev`
 - For macOS: `brew install libarchive`

-Using the included cmake build script `CMakeLists.txt`, you can build the programs we provide in the `code/` directory as follows:
+To build the programs from the lecture and exercises, invoke our build script `CMakeLists.txt` as follows:

 ```
 cmake -S code -B code/build
 cmake --build code/build
 ```

-This builds the programs from the lecture and exercises.